napcs/lessonmd/README.md

   -c string
         The class name for outer div (defaults to 'item'. (default "item") -h    Show this help message.
+  -include-frontmatter
+        Include YAML frontmatter as a table.
+Defaults to false - frontmatter is omitted.
   -include-highlight-js
         Include script tags to include Highlight.js client-side libraries from CDN and add copy-to-clipboard functionality.
   -include-mermaid-js